Rapeseed oil: Other edible rapeseed oils

 Some less-processed versions of rapeseed oil are used for flavor in some countries.
 Chinese rapeseed oil was originally extracted from the field mustard.
 In the 19th century, rapeseed (B. rapa) was introduced by European traders, and local farmers crossed the new plant with field mustard to produce semi-winter rapeseed.
 Their erucic acid content was reduced to modern "canola" levels by breeding with Canadian low-erucic acid cultivar "ORO".
 Chinese rapeseed oil has a distinctive taste and a greenish colour due to the different processing method: seeds are roasted and expeller-pressed to obtain the oil.
 A centrifuge is used to remove solids, followed by a heating step.
 The resultant oil is heat-stable and fundamental to Sichuan cuisine.

 In India, mustard oil is used in cooking.
 In the United Kingdom and Ireland, some chefs use a "cabbagey"-tasting rapeseed oil processed by cold-pressing.
-This cold process means that the oil has a low smoke point, and is therefore unsuitable for frying in Sichuan cuisine, for example.